ICavlek/solana_bindings/README.md

 pnpm generate:clients
 ```

-Finally, to run the script which starts the local solana test validator and runs the tests, use the following:
+Finally, to run the script which starts the local solana test validator and runs the already prepared tests, use the following:

 ```
 pnpm clients:js:test